TempeHS/2025CT_Princy.D_name/README.md

 The player dashes forwards and emits a trail while playing the dash audio set.
 After, the system waits for a set amount of time called the dashingTime (0.2f).
 Finally, the system sets emitting to false, sets the gravity scale back to normal and sets isDashing to false.
 The system then waits for the dashingCooldown (1f) to expend, then sets canDash to true.

+I wanted to implement the dash mechanic to create a more varied experience, and give the player a movement option during portions of the level where there is not much going on.
+This feature is also intended for me to build the game around, and create unique situations.
+Later, I could make it so the dash mechanic is another way for the player to fight, with the player dashing into enemies and bouncing off them.

 ### :hearts: Health System and Death
 <img width="525" height="115" alt="image" src="https://github.com/user-attachments/assets/c1089530-6fe6-47b9-9153-2ddd7283b76f" />